Latino children's literature

 Latino children's literature encompasses works such as stories, books, and poems about Latinos in the United States, often touching on the Latino cultural experience in the U.S. This includes people of Latin American heritage born in the United States, including Puerto Rico, or those who have immigrated from Latin America, with the term encompassing their contributions to the field of writing for children in the United States.
 These works are oftentimes written in English but can include works written in Spanish or a mix of both languages.

-Latino children’s literature has had a long history in the United States and the Americas but did not gain popularity until the 1960s and 1970s, coinciding with the rise of the Chicano movement and a new focus on multiculturalism by Latino authors.
+Latino children's literature has had a long history in the United States and the Americas but did not gain popularity until the 1960s and 1970s, coinciding with the rise of the Chicano movement and a new focus on multiculturalism by Latino authors.
 Since then there have been multiple awards created to recognize notable works and influential authors of Latino children's literature.

-Thematically, Latino children’s literature often touches upon many topics including identity and immigration and follow the styles of oral traditions, folklore, and memoirs, oftentimes incorporating Spanish vernacular or phrases.
+Thematically, Latino children's literature often touches upon many topics including identity and immigration and follow the styles of oral traditions, folklore, and memoirs, oftentimes incorporating Spanish vernacular or phrases.

 History

-A magazine published in 1898 entitled La Edad de Oro or The Golden Age, written by Cuban poet José Marti for children in the Americas is recognized as the beginning of Latin American children's literature.
+Latino children's literature gained much popularity in the 1990s, however its beginnings can be traced all the way back to the 19th century.
+During this time period, Spanish-language newspapers circulated throughout the United States with the inclusion of different stories and poems Another notable contribution to this subgenre's beginnings, is one made by Father Felix Varela, who published a Spanish magazine which included religious texts for children.
+More prominently, in 1898, a magazine entitled La Edad de Oro or The Golden Age, was published and written by Cuban poet José Marti for children in the Americas.
+It is recognized as the beginning of Latin American children's literature.
 Beyond written pieces of literature, many of the Spanish speaking settlers who lived west of the Mississippi, as well as Spanish settlers in what is now Florida, brought with them a deep oral literature that only grew as their children were born in the United States.

-By the early 20th century there were very few Latino books published.
-These books were not written by Latinos and usually exoticized Latin America.

 Later in the century during the 1960s to early 1970s, Latino children's literature became popular alongside the Chicano movement, which embodied social issues, peace, and education.
-An example of this revitalization is the Colecćion Mini-libros, published in the early 1970s in English and Spanish, with bilingual versions as well, by Mexican-American author Ernesto Galarza.
+Pura Belpré, a Puerto Rican librarian in New York wrote many children's books in the 60s based on Puerto Rican Folklore.
+One of the books she wrote was Perez y Martina, a Portican folktale about a beautiful cockroach named Martina and her "gallant" suitor, a mouse named Perez.
+Another example of this revitalization is the Colecćion Mini-libros, published in the early 1970s in English and Spanish, with bilingual versions as well, by Mexican-American author Ernesto Galarza.
 The collection included Mother Goose rhymes that took place in the Rio Grande.